MCP

 Server side

 The get_context tool is meant to be called first in every conversation.
 It returns the user profile, memory, behavioral patterns, vault statistics, available skills, and rules.
 The same context Vault Operator's internal agent gets from its system prompt.
-Under strict source isolation (Settings > Memory > Cross-Surface Sync), the response for non-obsilo callers omits memory, soul, skills, and rules; only vault stats and structural info come through.
+Under strict source isolation (Settings > Vault Operator > Agents > Memory), the response for non-obsilo callers omits memory, soul, skills, and rules, and only vault stats and structural info come through.

 All tool calls dispatch directly to Vault Operator's services within Obsidian's renderer process.
 No IPC overhead.
 The HTTP handler calls the same functions the internal agent uses.